Banjani: Banjani society

 According to ethnologists, the basic cell for the development of the tribe was the katun.
 The semi-nomadic people bred cattle in the summer on the mountain in the summer pasture and in the winter in the rural village on the bay.
 These cattle were inherited from Vlachs, Romans, Illyrians and other Balkan natives.
 One pasture would serve about 20 houses, and families were headed by katunar.
-From the 16th century, a community of more neighboring pastures, often allied and linked together, made up the tribe led by the duke.
-An important role in the survival of the tribe at the time of the Turks was played by the priesthood, trying to maintain the people fully into Orthodoxy.
-This was facilitated by the proximity to Old Montenegro, organized tribal communities, and Cetinje, Kotor, Dubrovnik and Venice, cities that have had economic and political ties with this region.